-Steven M. Johnson, 51, became a director of the Company in December, 2006.
-Mr. Johnson has since 2006 been the Chief Executive Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
+Steven M. Johnson, 53, became a director of the Company in 2006.
+From 2006 until September 2012, Mr. Johnson served as the Chief Executive Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
 From 1999 to 2006, Mr. Johnson served as Chief Executive Officer of Fox & Hound Restaurant Group.
 From 1992 until 1998, Mr. Johnson was Chief Operating Officer for Coulter Enterprises, Inc., a Pizza Hut franchisee operating 100 Pizza Hut restaurants.
 From 1985 through 1991, he was Controller for Fugate Enterprises, Inc., a Pizza Hut, Taco Bell and Blockbuster Video franchisee.
 Previously, he was employed by the accounting firm of Ernst & Young.
 Mr. Johnson is a certified public accountant.
 The Board believes that Mr. Johnson should serve as a director of the Company due to his financial and management background and his experience in the restaurant and franchising industries.

-Robert B. Page, 51, became a director of the Company in February 2004.
-Mr. Page has since 2009 been Chief Executive Officer of Backyard Burgers, Inc., a premium burger and chicken sandwich restaurant chain.
-He served as the Acting Chief Executive Officer of Pizza Inn, Inc. from January through March, 2005.
+Robert B. Page, 53, became a director of the Company in 2004.
+Mr. Page served as the Chief Executive Officer of Backyard Burgers, Inc. from 2009 to 2011.
+He served as the Acting Chief Executive Officer of the Company from January through March, 2005.
 He is also a former franchisee of Shoney's, Inc., a family dining restaurant chain.
 From 2000 until 2002, Mr. Page was Chief Operations Officer of Gordon Biersch Brewery Restaurant Inc., a group of casual dining restaurants.
 From 1993 through 2000, he worked for Romacorp, Inc., which owned the Tony Roma's chain of casual dining restaurants, where he was Chief Executive Officer and a board member from 1998 through 2000, and President and Chief Operations Officer from 1993 through 1998.
 The Board believes that Mr. Page should serve as a director of the Company due to his management experience and his expertise in the restaurant industry.

-Ramon D. Phillips, 77, most recently became a director of the Company in 2004.
+Ramon D. Phillips, 79, became a director of the Company in 2004.
 He was previously a director of the Company from 1980 through 1989, and again from 1990 through 2002.
 Mr. Phillips is retired.
 He is the former Chairman of the Board, President, and Chief Executive Officer of Hallmark Financial Services, Inc., a property and casualty insurance holding company.
 He served as Chairman, President, and Chief Executive Officer of Hallmark from 1989 through 2000, and continued as Chairman through 2001.
-Prior to Hallmark, Mr. Phillips had twenty years experience in the franchise restaurant industry, serving as Chief Financial Officer of Pizza Inn, Inc. from 1974 to 1989 and as Controller for Kentucky Fried Chicken, Inc. from 1969 to 1974.
+Prior to Hallmark, Mr. Phillips had twenty years experience in the franchise restaurant industry, serving as Chief Financial Officer of the Company from 1974 to 1989 and as Controller for Kentucky Fried Chicken, Inc. from 1969 to 1974.
 The Board believes that Mr. Phillips should serve as a director of the Company due to his executive and board experience, his expertise in the franchise restaurant industry and his significant background with the Company.